navcoin/navcoin-org/content/notices/2018-08-18-npip004-static-block-reward.en.md

 notice_categories:
   - NPIP
 ---
-After the ClockSync fix was soft forked into the network a couple of months ago, NavCoin is now compliant with the Proof of Stake v2 protocol as published by Blackcoin.
+After the ClockSync fix was soft forked into the network a couple of months ago, Navcoin is now compliant with the Proof of Stake v2 protocol as published by Blackcoin.
 <!--more-->

 https://blackcoin.org/blackcoin-pos-protocol-v2-whitepaper.pdf